-Skyway brand cases are my favorite since I attended a graduate school located in their former factory, but this dreamy Herculyte case in off-white was perfect and had a pricetag of $14 at a local Goodwill.
+Skyway brand cases are my favorite since I attended a graduate school located in their former factory, but this dreamy Herculyte case in off-white was perfect.
 I like the ivory finish in my apartment full of creams and whites.

 Step 3.
 Add Marker Trays to Suitcase

 If the elevated trays aren’t held stable by the sides of your case (it will depend on the width of your case) add a few dots of hot glue to the edge of the marker tray to help hold them in place, snug against the lining.
 (If the hot-glue doesn’t hold, and you’re positive of placement, you can use an epoxy putty (like this one on Amazon) to both fill in gaps and permanently secure the tray to the sides of the case.

 Step 4: Fill Case with Markers & Enjoy

-Placing your art supplies in a case or suitcase made for moving, really makes creativity on the go more possible (not to mention more stylish),
+Placing your markers in a marker homemade storage case or a suitcase made for moving, really makes creativity on the go more possible (not to mention more stylish),

-This vintage converted art case is one of my very favorite projects.
+This vintage converted marker case is one of my very favorite projects.
 It’s so fun to always have my markers at hand, and this case makes them really, really easy to grab to take with me to art nights with friends or even to do illustration work at a cafe or on business trips.

 In a standard train case, like the one I used.
 About 130 slots are open, with space at the back for about two dozen copic various ink refills.
 I don’t have 130 copic markers, so I also have room in my case for multiliners (black inking pens with various nib sizes).